Tech-at-DU/Swift-Classes/P0-Classes/content.md

 All Swift initializers are designated initializers by default.
 Designated initializers are required to fully initialize an instance by assigning values to all non-optional properties.
 If a class isn't a root class, the designated initializer is also responsible for calling a designated initializer of the superclass.

 All initializers that don't have the `convenience` keyword are designated initializers.
+Required initializers are just a special form of designated initializer that need to be implemented by every subclass.

 ##Multiple ownership